January 1, 2024

 24 A brooding adult was observed in the nest on April 10, 2020, and as late as May 22.
 From May 23 on, no observations showed any hawk at the nest.
 Despite some very slight evidence of a possible hatch about May 10, it seems more likely that there was no hatch at all and the nesting failed.

 25 Observations of the adult hawks by this blog during 2021 were so limited that it was impossible to determine whether either was one of the hawks from 2020.
-However, other observers have suggested that the 2021 (and 2022) male were Wyatt.
+However, other observers have indicated their belief that the 2021 (and possibly 2022) male was Wyatt.

 26 Brooding of eggs at the nest in 2021 was not observed until April 23, roughly the same week as some other nests in Manhattan reported first hatch.
 Hatch was thus expected roughly May 23, but observations of the nest on that date saw no hawks of any age in the nest.
 A third-hand observation from about May 10 suggests that the female may have had an injury and possibly died.